benrayfield/lambdasmiter/README.md

-All registers are writable by the double/float64 instruction at *ip, such as pushing 10 megabytes onto the stack with or without clearing it to 0s or such as generating another tuple (such as a screen sized array of doubleARGB pixels) then generating a photoshop-like op then "jumping to" by writing the ipull register, jumping to another stream of opcodes "a photoshop-like op" which automatically triggers attempted formal-verification of pointer arithmetic to prove it will always halt else "smite itself" which may find a solution or not but either way will not itself use more computing resources than caller allowed, and so on, or similarly for evolving musical instruments or minigames.
+All registers are writable by the double/float64 instruction at *ip, such as pushing 10 megabytes onto the stack with or without clearing it to 0s or such as generating another tuple (such as a screen sized array of doubleARGB pixels) then generating a photoshop-like op then "jumping to" by writing the ipullFrom register and writing 0 to the ipull register, jumping to another stream of opcodes "a photoshop-like op" which automatically triggers attempted formal-verification of pointer arithmetic to prove it will always halt else "smite itself" which may find a solution or not but either way will not itself use more computing resources than caller allowed, and so on, or similarly for evolving musical instruments or minigames.